dennisreimann/kindle-display/README.md

 - Node.js (assembles the data and runs the webserver)
 - firefox (takes the screenshot of the webpage)
 - pngcrush (converts the screenshot to a greyscale image)
-- jo / jq (to generate the JSON data file)
+- jo (to generate the JSON data file)

 ### Installation